 Frank Belosic, Executive Chef

-The Phoenician, Arizona’s premier AAA Five Diamond destination, has named Frank Belosic executive chef.
-In his new role, Belosic will lead all culinary operations for the resort, overseeing menu creation and preparation for restaurants including Il Terrazzo, Relish Burger Bistro, the Café and Ice Cream Parlor and the Afternoon Tea Court, in addition to catering and banquet events.
-Responsible for a staff of more than 150, he will also direct all in-room dining, pastry, bakeshop, butcher shop, pasta shop and garde manger operations.
-He will begin his duties on October 8, replacing Paul Carter, who was promoted to corporate director of culinary operations for Starwood Hotels & Resorts’ North America division.
+The Phoenician, Arizona’s premier AAA Five Diamond destination, is honored to have Frank Belosic as executive chef.
+In his role, Belosic leads all culinary operations for the resort, overseeing menu creation and preparation for restaurants including Il Terrazzo, Relish Burger Bistro, the Café and Ice Cream Parlor and the Afternoon Tea Court, in addition to catering and banquet events.
+Responsible for a staff of more than 150, he also directs all in-room dining, pastry, bakeshop, butcher shop, pasta shop and garde manger operations.

 Prior to that, Belosic was the chef de cuisine for Mary Elaine’s, The Phoenician’s former AAA Five Diamond restaurant which showcased modern French fare and a signature chef’s table for private dining, located in the heart of the kitchen.
 He began his career at the resort in 2005 as an executive sous chef.